Language: EN

 Second1.0V2ESP12E8 pins“Official” version

-So far the theory.
-Now comes the reality, which is a bit more “fun”. eBay and AliExpress sellers (and others) mix everything up!
-For example, they put “NodeMCU Lua Lolin V2” and “NodeMCU Amica devkit v3”.
-So, by chance.
-But the most fun part is that I have seen versions marked as V3 that are actually narrow.
+So far, the theory.
+Now comes the reality, which is a bit more “fun.” ¡Sellers on eBay and AliExpress (and others) mix everything up!
+For example, they might list “NodeMCU Lua Lolin V2” or “NodeMCU Amica devkit v3.”
+Just like that, randomly.
+But the most amusing part is that I have seen versions marked as V3 that are actually narrow.
 Versions sold as V2 that are wide.

-The best way to differentiate between V2 and V3 at a glance is to look at the serial converter they mount.
-The CP2102, which is square, or the CH340G, which is longer.
+The best way to differentiate between V2 and V3 at a glance is to look at the serial converter it uses.
+The CP2102, which is square, or the CH340G, which is elongated.

 esp8266-nodemcu-v2-v3

-Otherwise, it is not worth spending more time than necessary on the subject of versions.
-They are practically the same, and any you have will work fine.
+Other than that, it is not worth spending more time than necessary on the topic of versions.
+They are practically similar, and any you have will work well for you.

 Price

-However, for setups that require using a breadboard, the preferred option is usually the V2 despite its slightly higher price, because its narrower width facilitates connections.
+However, in setups that require using a breadboard, the preferred option is usually the V2 despite its slightly higher price, because its narrower width facilitates connections.

-In any case, both models of NodeMCU boards are similar and have a truly unbeatable price for a development board with this power and Wifi connectivity, being the main reason for its success and high popularity.
+In any case, both NodeMCU board models are similar and have a truly unbeatable price for a development board with such power and Wifi connectivity, being the main reason for their success and high popularity.

 NodeMCU Pinout

-We cannot finish the post without seeing our always beloved and consulted pinout diagram.
+We cannot finish this post without looking at our always beloved and consulted pinout diagram.

 esp8266-nodemcu-pinout